djadar/GPU-Project/README.md

       --i=[imageIn]                     Filename of the input image
       --k=[widthK]                      Width of kernel matrix K

 Running `./ocv` with default parameters does the edge detection filtering on the `smiley.jpg` file with a filter of width 3.

+**5. How to extract the execution times** run `./run_benchmarking.sh` to get data_cpu.txt containing the print of the make `perl extract.pl < data_cpu.txt > data_cpu.csv` to generate our dataset.